How to avoid a Child Care Subsidy overpayment

 The 2018/19 financial year was the first to include the CCS and as soon as families started lodging their tax returns, the government began balancing their CCS to ensure they’d been paid the correct subsidy amount.

 Balancing the CCS involves the government comparing each family’s income estimate with their actual income, and while some families are getting a monetary windfall because of underpayment, others are finding they’ve been overpaid and now have a debt to pay back.

-To explain the balancing process and help families avoid substantial debts in the future, the Department of Human Services (DHS) General Manager, Hank Jongen has released a statement explaining overpayment.
+To explain the balancing process and help families avoid substantial debts in the future, Services Australia General Manager, Hank Jongen has released a statement explaining overpayment.
 Here’s what you need to know:

 Income and activity levels have an impact on CCS balancing

-Mr Jongen explains that balancing happens after you’ve lodged your tax return (or told the DHS that you don’t need to), and it involves the government confirming your actual income against the income estimate you’ve provided.
+Mr Jongen explains that balancing happens after you’ve lodged your tax return (or told Services Australia that you don’t need to), and it involves the government confirming your actual income against the income estimate you’ve provided.